taichi/modernjs/modernjs.en.md

 So I recommend to make sure first that the JSX in the project uses the `eslint-plugin-jsx-a11y` recommended rule to deal with the `Accessibility` support.

 # Testing
-Even if it says a test in a bite there are various.
+There are variety of tests.
 Here we talk about developer testing.

-I think the technology that the programmer should master the most in application creation tests.
+I think the technology that the programmer should master the most in application creation is tests.
-It is because we believe that by expressing what it is supposed to be in the form of tests, better ones can be made by implementing the target software.
+It is because I believe that better ones can be made by expressing what it is supposed to be in the form of tests and by implementing based on those.
 In other words, I do not want to talk that I should be able to do something that a real test engineer is doing.

-For quality assurance, there is enormous systematized knowledge, knowledge to make applications, both excellent, but the time is finite.
+For quality assurance, there is enormous systematized knowledge, and it would be great if developers can aquire the knowledge both to make applications and to assure the quality, but the time is finite.
-There are families or games that I want to do.
+They have lovely families or fancy games to play with at night.
 I want to sleep ten hours a day to live long; I want to eat delicious meals slowly.
+Again, time is finite.

-You should spare time learning what to test and what to test, so do not take time to learn how to use the testing framework coolly.
+You should spare time learning what to test, so do not take time to learn how to use the testing framework coolly.

-That's why the testing framework chooses the API that is as simple as possible.
+That's why the testing framework we should chooses is the one with APIs that is as simple as possible.

 That is, it is [AVA].